raoulbia/SenticNet-Sentiment-Analysis/README.md

 This code is part of a Master Thesis @ Dublin Institute of Technology.
 The research investigated unsupervised sentence-level sentiment classification using SenticNet as the source of sentiment information.
 The research experiment used a bespoke sentiment analysis system developed by the author.
 The present Github repository contains the Python code of the sentiment analysis system.
+Refactoring the code to make it more pythonic is on my TODO list.